GrowPlugins/classic_php/README.md

 # Classic.php
-A library of project agnostic helper classes for simplifying every-day tasks.
-Classic.php classes are focused on specific tasks that are implementation-generic, which makes them great for use in virtually any project.
+A library of helper classes for simplifying every-day tasks in PHP.
+Classic.php classes are great for use in virtually any project.
 These classes are primarily intended to reduce the need to code and recode the same every-day algorithms in various projects.
 Each class is relatively independent, so you can include only those you need, and not the ones you don't.
 By focusing on every-day tasks, this collection remains simple to pick up and start using, while remaining relevant to the task at hand.

 ## Class List
 Classes found in Classic.php include: